Snowbirds are people who escape cold northern winters by heading south to warmer destinations.

 Why Buy Snowbird Travel Insurance from American Visitor Insurance?

-American Visitor Insurance is your One-Stop Shop for Snowbird Coverage American Visitor Insurance partners with top rated US insurance providers like International Medical Group (IMG), Trawick International, and Global Underwriters to offer the best snowbird travel insurance plans for Canadians all in one place.
+American Visitor Insurance partners with top-rated U.S. insurers including International Medical Group (IMG), Trawick International, and Global Underwriters we provide Canadians with the best Snowbird travel insurance options conveniently in one place.

 🧭 Compare and Buy with Confidence